 From 8 a.m. to 5 p.m.
-Monday through Friday, Victim Services Division representatives answer calls and provide information about offender status, the criminal justice system, meetings with the Board of Pardons and Paroles, and other services available to victims through the division.
-In FY 2016 there were 10,834 hotline calls received.
+Monday through Friday, VSD representatives answer calls and provide information about offender status, the criminal justice system, meetings with the Board of Pardons and Paroles (BPP), and other services available to victims.
+The Notification Section received grant funding in FY 2017 to upgrade the hotline phone system with more efficient call routing, and call volume and wait time data acquisition.
+In FY 2017, there were 11,259 hotline calls received.